joe-antognini/joe-antognini.github.io/_drafts/mass-transfer-modes.md

 nuclear timescale until it expands enough to fill its Roche lobe again.
 Thus, when the mass-radius relationship is steep relative to the Roche lobe relationship, mass loss proceeds on the nuclear timescale.

+## Mass loss on faster timescales

+Now consider a mass-radius relationship that is much shallower, as in the figure below, where we have taken $$\alpha = .5$$:

+{% include image name="mass_radius2.png" %}

+Again we start on the ZAMS, and then move up the dotted arrow on the nuclear timescale as the radius of the star slowly increases due to ordinary stellar evolution.
+Eventually, the star fills its Roche lobe, at which point it begins losing mass.
+This causes the star's mass and radius to decrease, and therefore to move to the left along the dashed line.
+However, because the mass-radius relationship is above the Roche lobe-mass ratio relationship, the star still finds itself overfilling its Roche lobe even after it has lost some mass.
+It seems that something catastrophic is going to happen to the star here.
+Somehow, the star will have to make it to the large dot where the mass-radius relationship once again intersects the Roche lobe-mass ratio relationship.
+It is clear that a substantial amount of mass will have to be lost on a timescale that is short compared to the nuclear timescale, but is this timsecale the thermal timescale or the hydrodynamic timescale?

+At this point we need to know more about the donor star.

+In the case of a radiative envelope, when the star has expanded slightly beyond the Roche lobe, it will lose the outer layer beyond the Roche lobe.
+Since we are assuming that the mass-radius relationship is shallow, this mass loss will cause the Roche lobe to shrink relative to the new radius of the star, and the .
+We might imagine that the mass loss would continue , but we have to remember that at this point the star is no longer in thermal equilibrium.
+Now, the dashed line in the figure above is the mass-radius relationship *only for stars in thermal equilibrium*.
+So the donor star cannot

+An intuitive way to understand these two situations is to note that in a convective star the convective bubbles are moving across the star on the hydrodynamic timescale.
+Thus if the top layer of the star is removed due to Roche lobe overflow, this material will be replenished by new convective bubbles on that same timescale.
+(One can imagine the bubbles as overeager lemmings casting themselve bodily out of the Roche lobe.)
+In a radiative star, the only way for the material in lower layers to expand is for to to adjust to the new thermal equilibrium.
+This causes mass transfer in this situation to take place on the Kelvin-Helmholtz timescale.

+## Summary

+The three modes of mass transfer are as follows:

+1. If the slope of the mass-radius relationship is steep relative to the Roche lobe-mass ratio relationship, mass loss will take place on the nuclear timescale.

+2. If the slope of the mass-radius relationship is shallow relative to the Roche lobe-mass ratio relationship and the star's envelope is radiative, mass loss will take place on the Kelvin-Helmholtz timescale.

+3. If the slope of the mass-radius relationship is shallow relative to the Roche lobe-mass ratio relationship and the star's envelope is convective, mass loss will take place on the hydrodynamic timescale.

 [1]: https://en.wikipedia.org/wiki/Roche_lobe
 [2]: http://adsabs.harvard.edu/abs/2006epbm.book.....E